Find your aloha in Hawai'i. These are the best things to see on do on each major Hawaiian island.

 Adventure in Bali

 If Bali’s beaches aren’t entertaining enough for your family, consider a day out at the eco-focused Waterbom Bali, one of region’s best waterparks.
-More than just lazy rivers and thrilling waterslides (including Asia’s steepest ride), this carbon-neutral park is set over 3.8 hectares, with 50% of the area lush and green.
+More than just lazy rivers and thrilling waterslides (including Asia’s steepest ride), this carbon-neutral park is set over 3.8 hectares, with 50 per cent of the area lush and green.

 For a talk-about-it-for-years adventure, take the family swimming with manta rays in Nusa Penida.
 Another early rise outing, a manta ray tour offers the opportunity to snorkel with, and learn about, these gentle metre-wide fish as they enjoy their morning feed.